Birational Kleinian groups: Introduction

 \subsubsection{Plan}

 In Section \ref{nonnegkoddimchapter} we prove Theorem \ref{nonnegthm}.
 In the rest of the paper we only work in dimension two.
 In Section \ref{complexprojectivekleiniangroups} we present the known classification of complex projective Kleinian groups.
 Preliminaries on groups of birational transformations of projective surfaces are introduced in Section \ref{cremonagroups}.
 In Section \ref{delzantpychapter} we prove that birational Kleinian groups have fixed points on $\HH_Y\cup \partial \HH_Y$.
 Section \ref{foliationintro} is a glossary of holomorphic foliations on surfaces.
 In Sections \ref{rationalfibrationsectionone}, \ref{rationalfibrationsectiontwo} and \ref{rationalfibrationsectionthree} we study birational Kleinian groups preserving a rational fibration.
-We consider in Section \ref{rationalfibrationsectionone} the case where each fiber of the the rational fibration is invariant, in Section \ref{rationalfibrationsectiontwo} the case where the base is an elliptic curve and in Section \ref{rationalfibrationsectionthree} the case where the base is rational.
 At last Section \ref{synthesis} consists of our classification of birational Kleinian groups in dimension two.
-Results from previous chapters are assembled.
+Results from previous sections are assembled.
 It contains the long version of Theorem \ref{themainthm} and serves as an outline of the materials in previous sections.